FabFromTheSnow/HAwordpressMonitor/readme.md

-I'll update the README with the current date, time, and user login information and provide the complete process to push it to your repository.
+#This doc was written with copilot and is not meant to be exhaustive

 ```markdown name=README.md
 # Rev2Load2xApache